Chemical Pathology, Haematology and Immunology

 Request forms

-Each specimen sent to the laboratory must be accompanied by the relevant request form.
-It is vital that the form is completed legibly and as accurately and fully as possible.
+Each specimen request must be accompanied by the relevant request form, it is vital the forms are legible and completed fully.
+The location and requesting source must be completed for the results to be sent out.
 Failure to do so may lead to specimens being inappropriately dealt with or not being analysed at all.
-It is the responsibility of the requesting medical officer to ensure that the forms are completed correctly.

-Request forms for blood transfusions must contain all the relevant information available and be signed by the requesting medical officer or authorised nurse.
+These request forms must contain all the relevant information available and be signed by the requesting medical officer or authorised nurse.
 This is a medico-legal requirement.

 Instructions for samples